See if you qualify

-Davol, which is a subsidiary of Bard, recalled the Kugel hernia mesh implants in 2005, 2006 and 2007.
+Davol, which is a subsidiary of Bard, recalled the Kugel devices in 2005, 2006 and 2007.
 However, there are still lawsuits pending against the hernia mesh product, including a lawsuit in Rhode Island filed against Davol by a man, Wayne Smith, who had it implanted in 2005, prior to it being recalled.
 Shortly after his surgery, he began to complain of abdominal pain and tenderness around the surgical site and it was recommended he have the implant removed.

 C.R.
 Bard and Davol attempted to have the lawsuit dismissed, citing the plaintiff’s claims didn’t satisfy the laws of Rhode Island.
 However, the judge presiding over the case refused to allow it to be dismissed and the lawsuit against the manufacturer is being allowed to go forward.
-Since the ruling was made on November 28, 2016, the trial for a Hernia Mesh lawsuit may be scheduled soon in 2017.

 The CR Bard corporation manufactures several other hernia mesh implants which have been named in lawsuits because of complications due to their design defects.
 Along with Davol’s Kugel hernia mesh, they have also been sued over PerFix Plug mesh implant and the 3DMax mesh implant.
 Both of these products have resulted in problems in the testicular area for men, causing pain or, in the PerFix Plug’s case, some testicles had to be removed.